jeffreysbrother/generator-ninthlink/README.md

 * Bootstrap, Sass, and HTML5 Boilerplate (jQuery, Normalize.css, etc.)
 * UnCSS (customized for use with Bootstrap)
-* Choose between Google Tag Manager and Google Analytics
-* JS and CSS Minification
+* JS, CSS, and HTML Minification
 * CSS Autoprefixing
 * Built-in preview server with BrowserSync
 * Compile Sass with [libsass](http://libsass.org)